All published articles of this journal are available on ScienceDirect.

 Abstract

 Type-II Diabetes Mellitus (T2DM) is a chronic metabolic disorder characterized by elevated blood glucose levels, posing a critical global health challenge.
 It is largely attributed to lifestyle changes, unhealthy dietary habits, and lack of awareness.
-If not diagnosed early, T2DM can lead to severe complications, including damage to vital organs like the kidneys, heart, and nerves.
-While timely and accurate diagnosis is crucial, current diagnostic procedures are often costly and time-intensive, necessitating innovative approaches to improve early detection.
+If not diagnosed early, T2DM can lead to severe complications, including damage to vital organs such as the kidneys, heart, and nerves.
+While timely and accurate diagnosis is crucial, current diagnostic procedures are often costly and time-consuming, necessitating innovative approaches to improve early detection.
+This study aimed to enhance the early prediction of T2DM by leveraging advanced hybrid metaheuristic optimization algorithms to improve model efficiency, accuracy, and computational time.
+The objective of this study is to develop a robust and interpretable hybrid machine learning framework that combines feature selection and metaheuristic optimization techniques to enable early, accurate, and computationally efficient diagnosis of T2DM.

 Method